ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 [![GitHub release](https://img.shields.io/github/v/release/ricokaloklo/GeneralizedSasakiNakamura.jl.svg)](https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl/releases)
 [![Documentation](https://img.shields.io/badge/Documentation-ready)](http://ricokaloklo.github.io/GeneralizedSasakiNakamura.jl)

+GeneralizedSasakiNakamura.jl computes solutions to the frequency-domain radial Teukolsky equation with the Generalized Sasaki-Nakamura (GSN) formalism.

+The angular Teukolsky equation is solved with another julia package [SpinWeightedSpheroidalHarmonics.jl](https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl) using a spectral decomposition method.

 ## Installation
 To install the package using the Julia package manager, simply type the following in the Julia REPL:
 ```julia
 using Pkg
 Pkg.add("GeneralizedSasakiNakamura")
 ```

+*Note: There is no need to install [SpinWeightedSpheroidalHarmonics.jl](https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl) manually as it should be automatically installed by the package manager.*

 ## Highlights
 ### Performant frequency-domain Teukolsky solver